 How to Tackle Really Stubborn Colored Pencil Marks

 Let’s say that you’ve been working with colored pencils and have a really thick layer of pigment.
 You’re starting to doubt whether your electric eraser can handle it.
-As great as that AFMAT powerhouse is, you’re worried that your patch of colored pencil will dominate the battle.
-Is there a way to make sure that your AFMAT can reign victorious?

 If you have deep or thick colored pencil patches, start by laying some artist tape over it.
 Gently push down and then lift the tape back off.
 Be extremely careful doing this so that you don’t rip your paper in any way.
 Artist tape is a great thing to use for this because it’s designed to be gentle and safe with your papers.